Office of the Vice President of Student Affairs

 The Office of the Vice President of Student Affairs serves as a central resource and can help when you’re not sure where to begin.
 Additionally, we provide information for families, opportunities for students to voice their opinions on pressing campus matters, and moments for the community to come together with a shared school spirit.

-Andrea Dine is the assistant vice president of student affairs, overseeing departments including the Hiatt Career Center, Brandeis Counseling Center, Health Center, and the Prevention, Advocacy and Resource Center.
+Andrea Dine is the interim vice president of student affairs.
+In her previous role as assistant vice president of student affairs, she oversaw the Hiatt Career Center, Brandeis Counseling Center, Health Center, and the Prevention, Advocacy and Resource Center.
 She also manages divisional finance, information technology and human resources, and is passionate about assessment and diversity, equity and inclusion work.

 Dine has experience in a variety of areas of university administration and student services including career services, residential life, orientation, women's center, student activities and registrar's office.

 Prior to coming to Brandeis, Dine worked at a variety of institutions including Macalester College, University of Minnesota, University of Cincinnati, and Wesleyan University.